 Female students fought for privileges male students had, and eventually the first co-ed club was formed in 1899.
 The club included 18 women and had the motto, "The woman is the better man."
 The first co-ed clubs paved the way for female-led campus organizations such as the "Woman's Writing Workshop" and "Girls Without Borders."

-Girls Without Borders, for example, is open to both genders and focuses on promoting gender equality.
-According to Mandy Harper, president of the organization, this program also breaks down barriers to female education around the world.
+Girls Without Borders, for example, is open to anyone and focuses on promoting gender equality.
+According to Mandy Harper, the organization president, this program also breaks down barriers to female education around the world.

 "We need both male and female voices on campus to create that bigger conversation and to allow our university to grow and progress in the best way possible,” Harper, a first-year international business and operations and supply chain student, said in an email interview.